AppImage/docs.appimage.org/source/user-guide/quickstart.rst

 ++++++++++++++++++++++

 #.
 Open your file manager and browse to the location of the AppImage
 #.
-Right-click the AppImage and select “Properties”
+Right-click the AppImage and select "Properties"
 #.
-Switch to the “Permissions” tab
+Switch to the "Permissions" tab
 #.
 Check the box to set executable permissions.
-Depending on your file manager, this might be called **“Allow executing file as program”** or **“Is executable”**.
+Depending on your file manager, this might be called **"Allow executing file as program"** or **"Is executable"**.
-   In some file managers, you might not have such a checkbox, but instead have to change an “Execute” drop down list to “Anyone” or an “Access” drop down list to “Read, Write & Execute”.
+   In some file managers, you might not have such a checkbox, but instead have to change an "Execute" drop down list to "Anyone" or an "Access" drop down list to "Read, Write & Execute".
 #.
 Close the dialog and double-click the AppImage to run it

 The following video also shows how to do this: (This might look slightly different for you, depending on your file manager.)